- Chart

 Core Business Areas

-- Neuromodulation: This area is concerned with developing advanced therapies for chronic pain, movement disorders, and other neurological conditions.
-Products include spinal cord stimulators and deep brain stimulators.
+- Neuromodulation: Develops implantable devices to treat chronic pain, movement disorders, and other neurological conditions.
+Key products include spinal cord stimulators and deep brain stimulators.

 Leadership and Structure